-There are a few additional options for specific situations: If you are Aboriginal, you can adopt a child of Aboriginal descent via a custom adoption.
+There are a few additional options for specific situations: If you are Indigenous, you can adopt a child of Indigenous descent via a custom adoption.
 Kinship adoption and stepparent adoption are for members of a child's family who want to adopt the child.

-Q: What are the qualifications to adopt?
+- Q: What are the qualifications to adopt?
 For example, do we as adoptive parents have to be the same race or have the same ethnic background as the child we adopt?
-Do we have to be married, or within a certain age range or income level?

-A: If you adopt from foster care, the answer is no to all of the above.
-Families are as diverse as the children who are available for adoption.
+Do we have to be married, or within a certain age range or income level? - A: Requirements may vary by province, but in general, families are as diverse as the children who are available for adoption.